 Defense Secretary Lloyd Austin is hospitalized again, weeks after cancer treatment

-Defense Secretary Lloyd Austin was transported to the hospital Sunday afternoon to be seen for "symptoms suggesting an emergent bladder issue," the Pentagon said in a statement.
+Defense Secretary Lloyd Austin was transported to the hospital on Sunday to be seen for "symptoms suggesting an emergent bladder issue," the Pentagon said in a statement.

+On Sunday afternoon, he transferred duties of his office to Deputy Secretary of Defense Kathleen Hicks.

 The Sunday afternoon announcement came just weeks after Austin was diagnosedwith prostate cancer in early December and hospitalized on Dec.
 22 for a related procedure.

-Austin transferred his authority to his deputy, Kathleen Hicks, the following day, but neither she nor President Biden knew that Austin was in the hospital.
+Austin transferred his authority to Hicks the following day, but neither she nor President Biden knew that Austin was in the hospital.
 He was hospitalized again on Jan.
 1 for complications from the first procedure.
 Biden didn't learn of the hospitalization until Jan.
 4.

 Members of Congress blasted Austin for concealing the diagnosis and treatment from the president and lawmakers, prompting the 70-year-old to hold a press conference earlier this month and apologize.